mhvuze/QuickSouls/README.md

 Notes
 --------
-* While I have implemented Dark Souls II support, I haven't tested it yet.
+* Dark Souls: PTDE and Dark Souls III implementation have been tested by me somewhat throughly, Dark Souls II and SOTFS not however.
 * Modifier hotkeys do not work properly for the time being, so be aware of that.
 Function keys work wonderfully for me and I haven't tested anything else really.
 * If you compile yourself, place sound.wav into the executable directory.
 * Deleting QuickSouls.ini should resolve any issues concerning the tool configuration.